ninjaneers-team/uropa/docs/guides/installation.md

 # Installation

-urOpa is entirely written in Go.
-The build process builds a single static binary, which makes it easy and convenient to install urOpa.
+uropa is entirely written in Go.
+The build process builds a single static binary, which makes it easy and convenient to install uropa.

 You can follow along installation instructions based on your Operating System(OS):